You’re probably wondering how podcasters get their shows on Spotify?

 The awesome part is you’ll only have to go through this process ONCE.

-Once your podcast has been synched, every time you upload a new episode, RSS.com will automatically distribute the episode to Spotify and other top directories.
-Cool right?
+Your show will now begin syncing with Spotify.
+Once your podcast has been synched, every time you upload a new episode, RSS.com will automatically distribute the episode to Spotify and other top directories so you’ll never have to worry about it.

 Along with Apple Podcasts, Spotify is one of the largest podcast directories in the world, with thirty-six million podcast listeners and counting.